-3. (1) An application to enrol as a candidate for the degree shall be made on the prescribed form which shall be lodged with the Registrar by 30 November of the year before the year in which enrolment is to begin.

-(2) A candidate for the degree shall be required to undertake a course of formal study prescribed by the Committee as set out in the course requirements for the Master of Commerce degree and, except in exceptional circumstances, pass at the first attempt such assessment as prescribed.

-(3) Except in exceptional circumstances a full-time candidate shall undertake three subjects in each session of enrolment and a part-time candidate shall undertake two subjects in each session of enrolment.

-(4) The progress of a candidate shall be reviewed at least once annually by the Committee and as a result of its review the Committee may cancel enrolment or take such other action as it considers appropriate.
+- 3. (1) An application to enrol as a candidate for the degree shall be made on the prescribed form which shall be lodged with the Registrar at least three calendar months before the start of the session in which enrolment is to begin. - (2) A candidate for the degree shall be required to undertake a course of formal study prescribed by the Committee as set out in the course requirements for the Master of Commerce degree and, except in exceptional circumstances, pass at the first attempt such assessment as prescribed. - (3) Normally a full-time candidate shall undertake three subjects in each session of enrolment and a part-time candidate shall undertake two subjects in each session of enrolment. - (4) The progress of a candidate shall be reviewed at least once annually by the Committee and as a result of its review the Committee may cancel enrolment or take such other action as it considers appropriate.

-4. A candidate chall pay such fees as may be determined from time to time by the Council.
+A candidate chall pay such fees as may be determined from time to time by the Council.